Freight Shipping from Denver to Detroit

 How much does it cost to ship freight from Denver to Detroit?

-Full truckload (FTL) rates from Denver, CO to Detroit, MI currently range from $3,227-$3,978 for a standard dry van load over the 1,501-mile route.
+Full truckload (FTL) rates from Denver, CO to Detroit, MI currently range $3,227-$3,978 (roughly $2.16-$2.67 per mile over 1,501 miles).
 LTL shipments typically cost $1,026-$1,676 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Denver to Detroit?